WhoshouldIsee Tracks

 Handling Odour Complaints

-Assigning Personnel
+Assigning Responsibility

 Having a consistent point of contact offers several advantages.
 For instance, they will know the details of previous complaints.
 This gives them a better understanding of possible issues, as well as effective methods to resolve them.
 A consistent liaison person also fosters trust within the local community.
 A recognisable face demonstrates accountability, prevents misunderstandings and helps build positive relationships.
 Furthermore, a centralised team is better equipped to maintain complaint-handling records.
 This is helpful if you need to show the regulator or a court your actions.

-A Step-by-Step Approach to Odour Complaints
+A Step-by-Step Approach to Managing Odour Complaints

 Preventing Odour Complaints